Steelmark: History

-The Steelmark logo was designed by brand consultancy firm Lippencott & Marguiles and unveiled in January 1960, with AISI president Benjamin F. Fairless proclaiming that the campaign marked "the first time that steel has been merchandised industry-wide at the consumer level".
+The Steelmark was designed by a team led by Emil O. Biemann at the packaging and industrial design firm Lippincott & Margulies, and was first unveiled alongside the current U.S. Steel trademark on March 31, 1958.
+AISI president Benjamin F. Fairless later proclaimed that the campaign marked "the first time that steel has been merchandised industry-wide at the consumer level".
 Fairless predicted that the program would help American steel makers fend off demand for imports.

 Individual steel makers could use the design to promote the steel in finished products, and to help create a competitive awareness of the strength and quality of steel against aluminum and plastics.
 In 1964, the steel industry distributed 21 million of the Steelmark decals to be affixed to appliances and other household products.

-In the original 1960 announcement of the program, the three hypocycloids were said to represent "the modernity, lightness and stylishness" of consumer products made of American steel.
+In advertising for the program, the three hypocycloids were said to represent "the modernity, lightness and stylishness" of consumer products made of American steel.
 Later interpretations were that the Steelmark highlighted the attributes of steel, with yellow representing "lightens your work", the orange denoting "brightens your leisure" and the blue meaning that steel "widens your world".
 The definition of the logo components was updated to represent the three materials used to produce steel, with yellow for coal, orange for iron ore and blue for scrap steel.